Cultivating Change Gathering: Regenerative and Agroecological Food Systems Transformation

 The Global Alliance for the Future of Food, together with the Tanzania Ministry of Agriculture, Biovision Foundation, and the Agroecology Coalition, had the privilege to organize the ‘Cultivating Change Gathering’ in Arusha, Tanzania, from 4-7 June.

-The convening brought together 120 agroecology and food systems partners from civil society, farmer organizations, government officials, researchers and donors.
+The convening brought together 120 agroecology and food systems partners from civil society, farmer organizations, government officials, researchers, and donors.

 Global food systems are responsible for 15% of all fossil fuel emissions every year.
 To align food systems with the 1.5ºC goal of the Paris Agreement, we need to phase out fossil fuel use in industrial agriculture and transition toward agroecology and regenerative approaches that support communities, protect livelihoods and tackle the intersecting crises of climate change and biodiversity loss.
-This requires a rapid redirection of funds from current harmful subsidies and a tenfold annual increase in investments towards agroecology and regenerative approaches.
+This requires a rapid redirection of funds from current harmful subsidies and a tenfold annual increase in existing investments towards agroecology and regenerative approaches.

 The Cultivating Change Gathering is part of efforts to build on a co-design process with partners on the ground in key countries and regions.